damien-jomedia/Front_End_Best_Practice/README.md

 </ul>
 <h3>Cross browser/device developer Tools</h3>

 <p>All integrated designs must be tested across devices, browsers and screen sizes.
+At minimum the top 10 screen sizes from our user analytics should be covered</p>

+<h4>Testing options:</h4>

-Chrome dev tools has a basic emulator for screen size testing, however this tool does not act like a native browser, you are still testing in Chrome on your desktop OS, so this not a completely accurate method for testing mobile screen sizes.
+<p>Chrome dev tools has a basic emulator for screen size testing, however this tool does not act like a native browser, you are still testing in Chrome on your desktop OS, so this not a completely accurate method for testing mobile screen sizes.
 Your best option is to test on the actual targeted device or use a tool like BrowserStack, which has virtual machines running varying operating systems and browsers.
 For developers using Mac OSX there is a tool called Simulator bundled with Xcode that will emulate mobile iOS, this can also be used for quick testing of mobile features.</p>

 <p><small>tool reference links:</small></p>
   <ul>